TritonDataCenter/smartos-live/src/img/README.md

 # Development

-The src/img tree has not binary components, so you can get away with faster edit/test cycle than having to do a full smartos platform build and rebooting on it.
+The src/img tree has no binary components, so you can get away with faster edit/test cycle than having to do a full smartos platform build and rebooting on it.
 Here is how: